pwilmart/PXD017823_Real-Time-Search/README.md

 Maybe we can see something funny about the deltamasses that would suggest that we have a monoisotopic mass calling issue that needs fixing.
 Why fix something if it is not broken?

-#### Regular SPS MS3 acquisition:
+#### Regular SPS MS3 acquisition (2+ peptides):
 ![Regular_deltamass_2plus](images/Regular_deltamass_2plus.png)

-#### RTS acquisition:
+#### RTS acquisition (2+ peptides):
 ![RTS_deltamass_2plus](images/RTS_deltamass_2plus.png)

 The 2+ deltamasses look very similar for either acquisition mode.
 There does not seem to be any evidence that the regular acquisition mode data has any mass measurement issues.

-#### Regular SPS MS3 acquisition:
+#### Regular SPS MS3 acquisition (3+ peptides):
 ![Regular_deltamass_3plus](images/Regular_deltamass_3plus.png)

-#### RTS acquisition:
+#### RTS acquisition (3+ peptides):
 ![RTS_deltamass_3plus](images/RTS_deltamass_3plus.png)

 The 3+ deltamasses are also similar with no indications of any issues.

-#### Regular SPS MS3 acquisition:
+#### Regular SPS MS3 acquisition (4+ peptides):
 ![Regular_deltamass_4plus](images/Regular_deltamass_4plus.png)

-#### RTS acquisition:
+#### RTS acquisition (4+ peptides):
 ![RTS_deltamass_4plus](images/RTS_deltamass_4plus.png)

 The 4+ deltamasses have fewer PSMs and the there is some peak broadening with increasing charge.

 There does not seem to be any indications that there is any significant mass measurement issue to be correcting.
 Thermo has improved their peak calling algorithms over the years.
 There may have been some issues many years ago that have become urban myths.
 It is probably not worth the computational time to test monoisotopic masses.
 The publication also uses a linear discriminant function for improved correct and incorrect discrimination.
 The deltaCN score in Comet needs a sufficient number of scored matches to be reliable.
-Trying to use very narrow tolerance searches of less than 20 PPM might be problematic.
+Trying to use very narrow tolerance searches of less than 20 PPM might be problematic (DeltaCN can become unstable).
 Wider tolerances of 50 to 100 PPM might be safer and would be plenty fast.

 ---

 ## Dataset Details

 Each experiment was 12 fractions.
 We can tally the number of MS2 and MS3 scans logged by the instrument in each acquisition mode.
-These are the starting details.
+These are the starting numbers.

 #### Overall numbers of scans: